-68. The policies set out in the National Planning Policy Framework (the Framework) are material to the consideration of this planning application and are discussed below in the officer comment section of this report.
+68. The Government has recently (July 2018) updated national planning policies and has published a revised National Planning Policy Framework (hereafter referred to as the Framework or the NPPF).
+The policies set out in the Framework are material to the consideration of this planning application and are discussed below in the officer comment section of this report.